A Super-Resolution Framework for Tensor Decomposition: Tensor Decomposition, Atomic Norms, and Duality

-For obvious reasons, the dual optimal solution $Q$ is called a dual certificate.
-A dual certificate, or the corresponding dual polynomial satisfying the Bounded Interpolation Property (BIP), is used frequently as the starting point to derive several atomic decomposition and super-resolution results \cite{Candes:2014br,Tang:2013fo, {Tang:2015gt}, Bendory:2014tl}.
-In Section \ref{sec:proof}, we will explicitly construct a dual certificate to prove Theorem \ref{thm:main}.
+The dual optimal solution $\tQ$ satisfying the \textsf{BIP} is called a {\em dual certificate}, which is used frequently as the starting point to derive several atomic decomposition and super-resolution results \cite{Candes:2014br,Tang:2013fo, Tang:2015gt, Bendory:2014tl}.
+In Section \ref{sec:proof}, we will explicitly construct a {\em dual certificate} to prove Theorem \ref{thm:main}.
+In this subsection, we will relate the {\em dual certificate} with the subdifferential of the tensor nuclear norm.

-We next reinterpret duality and Proposition \ref{pro:bip} in the atomic norm framework.
-The dual norm of the tensor nuclear norm, i.e., the tensor spectral norm, of a tensor $Q$ is given by
+First, the dual norm of the tensor nuclear norm, \emph{i.e.}, the tensor spectral norm, of a tensor $\tQ$ is given by

-The equality is due to the fact that the atomic set $\A$ are the extremal points of the unit nuclear norm ball $\{T: \|T\|_* \leq 1\}$.
+The equality is due to the fact that the atomic set $\A$ are the extreme points of the unit nuclear norm ball $\{\tT: \|\tT\|_* \leq 1\}$.
 In light of the spectral norm definition, we rewrite the dual problem \eqref{eqn:dual} as

 which is precisely the definition of the dual norm of the tensor spectral norm, \emph{i.e.}, the tensor nuclear norm.